vokomokum/vkmkm-erp/members/INSTALL.md

 3. Now restart the Apache server
 $ sudo /usr/sbin/apachectl restart

-Note: To make Apache aware of code updates, it is usually enough to touch the ´pyramid.wsgi´ file (see also the deploy command within ´fabfile.py´), so restarting Apache is usually not necessary.
+Note: To make Apache aware of code updates, it is usually enough to touch the `pyramid.wsgi` file (see also the deploy command within `fabfile.py`), so restarting Apache is usually not necessary.